ThreeSixtyGiving/standard/documentation/reference.md

    You can use any of these column titles on your main 'grants' sheet if you wish.

-2. As a way of providing information about [Many to one relationships](/#toc-many-to-one-relationships)
+2. As a way of providing information about [One to many relationships](one-to-many-relationships)

 If, when creating your data, you only need a few additional fields from the additional sheets, you can simply copy them from one sheet to another.